Aluminium Profiles in the Sign Industry: Technical Guide

 What Are Aluminium Profiles?

-Unlike fabricated steel sections, aluminium profiles are formed in a single operation, allowing geometry, fixing features, drainage, LED mounting, and stiffness to be engineered directly into the profile.
+Unlike fabricated steel sections, aluminium profiles are formed in a single operation, allowing geometry, fixing features, LED mounting, and stiffness to be engineered directly into the profile.

 Material Science: What Aluminium Profiles Are Made Of